autive42/dotfiles/README.md

 # dotfiles
-place for me to dump dotfiles and scripts and the like
+place for me to dump dotfiles

 to install run install.sh